rOpenGov/sorvi/vignettes/sorvi_tutorial.md

 ## <a name="municipality"></a>Municipality information

-Finnish municipality information is available through Population Registry (Vaestorekisterikeskus), Statistics Finland (Tilastokeskus) and Land Survey Finland (Maanmittauslaitos).
+Finnish municipality information is available through Statistics Finland (Tilastokeskus) and Land Survey Finland (Maanmittauslaitos).
 The row names for each data set are harmonized and can be used to match data sets from different sources, as different data sets may carry slightly different versions of certain municipality names.

 ### <a name="mml"></a>Land Survey Finland (municipality information)